 You will need to show:

-- comfortable working in a team and using your own initiative;
+- ability to work in a team and use your own initiative

-Practical experience is essential for entry into this career.
+You will need to gain practical experience to enter this career.
 Experience in retailing and/or gardening and evidence of an interest in fresh produce and plants is useful for those seeking work on the commercial side.